reinhardherrmann/2025_trips_fila_4/StepHistory.md

 - Add Validation with custom Messages
 - Add Flashmessage for Success and Error
 - Add Button to Save and Cancel Edit
-- Add Confirmation for Cancelling Edit or Create
+- Add Confirmation for Cancelling Creation
--
+- install laravel debugbar
 ---
 ## Step 13 Make Component to Create a New Truck
 Sources: none